 The specialist degree in Development Studies comprises a major in Development Studies, three further core courses in Development Studies, and a major in one of the social sciences.
 It is possible to include a third major in a language.
 The focus of the degree is on issues concerning development in the ‘Third World’ and the ways this is conceived in the ‘First World’.
 In the final year of the degree students can undertake an internship, which involves working with a government department or non-government organization on a project of their choice.
 This project provides students with practical work experience within development-related fields.

 There are a variety of careers that attract graduates in Development Studies.
 Government and International Development agencies, Development Banks, non-government organizations and community organizations require people with development expertise.
 The skills and perspectives highlighted in Development Studies are readily transferable to other areas that focus on the planning and implementation of social, political and economic change.

-For more information on the Bachelor of Arts (Development Studies) visit Study@ANU: Bachelor of Arts (Development Studies)
+For more information on the Bachelor of Arts (Development Studies) see Bachelor of Development Studies on Programs and Courses.